Bandgap widening by disorder in rainbow metamaterials

 The effect of introducing arrays of pillars is to open locally-resonant bandgaps in the phonon band structure.
 This is clear when comparing the dispersion relation (reconstructed from experimental data) of the bare baseplate, which features a single flexural mode in the range of interest, against that of the baseplate with all pillars of the M1 type, where the mode is split and a hybridization gap arises between 242 and 311 Hz (Fig.~\ref{fig:uni}a,b).
 Here the dotted lines that follow the dispersion branches are obtained by tracking the maxima of the spectral amplitude (the underlying grayscale colormap).
-More details on the procedure used for this band diagram reconstruction are given in the \emph{Supplementary Material}~\cite{suppl}.
+More details on the band diagram reconstruction are given in the SM.
 The flexural deflection shapes recorded along the strip's centerline (Fig.~\ref{fig:uni}c) reveal some peculiar aspects of the physical mechanisms responsible for this gap.
-These observations are crucial to properly interpret the results discussed in the rest of this work.
-It can be noticed that, at the onset of the gap, the region of the plate below the pillars undergoes flexural deformation whose amplitude is not negligible with respect to the maximum plate deflection.
-This suggests that, in our system, what effectively resonates are not the pillars taken as stand-alone beam-like structural elements, but rather the small plate regions surrounding the pillars; each pillar's only contribution is to add rotatory inertia to one resonating unit.
-We conjecture that this is due to the specific landscape of mechanical properties in our specimen, where the plate has low relative stiffness with respect to the pillars, which establishes strong coupling between neighboring pillars through the plate substrate.
+These observations are crucial to properly interpret the results discussed in the rest of this work. {It can be noticed that, at the onset of the gap, the region of the plate below the pillars undergoes flexural deformation, whose amplitude is not negligible with respect to the maximum plate deflection and with respect to the motion of the pillars.
+This suggests that, in our system, what effectively resonates are not the pillars taken as stand-alone beam-like structural elements forced at their base (as in other works featuring similar platforms~\cite{Rupin_PRL_2014, Williams_PRB_2015}), but rather the whole unit cell comprising plate and pillar.
+In particular, each pillar's main contribution is to add rotatory inertia to one resonating unit.} We conjecture that {this resonant behavior is} due to the specific landscape of mechanical properties in our specimen, where the plate has low relative stiffness with respect to the pillars, which establishes strong coupling between neighboring pillars through the plate substrate.
 For completeness, we analyzed the response of different uniform configurations, each featuring one of all the possible resonator types.
 The measured transmissibilities indicate a trend of shifted and partially overlapping bandgaps (Fig.~\ref{fig:uni}d).
-As the tip mass is slid down the pillars and the effective inertia of the pillars is decreased, the onsets of the bandgaps shift towards higher frequency intervals.
-The dispersion curves for these configurations are shown in the \emph{Supplementary Material} section~\cite{suppl}.
+As the tip mass is slid down the pillars and their effective inertia is decreased, the onsets of the bandgaps shift towards higher frequencies (see dispersion curves in the SM section).